 After last week’s guest post on website due diligence with the Domaining Diva, we bring you a guest post by Zak Muscovitch, also known as the DN Attorney, on domain trademark laws and website copyright laws.
 I hope you enjoy Zak’s post as much as I do!

-Buying a website or online business can be an exciting time.
-It would be terrible if you spent a lot of money and time on purchasing a website only to find out that the seller didn’t have a license for the website content or the name associated with the website was the target of a trademark infringement or cybersquatting claim, thereby possibly resulting in you losing the domain name.)
+Buying a website, domain, or online business can be an exciting experience.
+It would be terrible if you spent a lot of money and time on purchasing a website only to find out that the seller didn’t have a license for the website content or the name associated with the website was the target of a domain trademark infringement or cybersquatting claim (thereby, possibly resulting in you losing the domain name.)
 Stay up to date on domain trademark laws and website copyright laws by giving the following beginners guide a read!

 The first step in avoiding such a predicament would be to conduct a search of both registered and unregistered trademarks.
 Trademarks can be “words” or “logos”.
 Trademarks are generally registered in specific jurisdictions and only valid where so registered, so one may want to check out several national trademark registries, such as the USPTO, the CIPO, IP Australia and the UK Intellectual Property Office, for example.

-It is not always simple to determine if a registered trademark is problematic for a buyer because it is identical or similar to the domain name associated with the website being purchased.
-For example, a registered trademark for ABC, in connection with clothing, may not be a problem if you are buying ABC.COM for a website dealing with electronics.
+It is not always simple to determine if a registered domain trademark is problematic for a buyer because it is identical or similar to the domain name associated with the website being purchased.
+For example, a registered trademark for ABC, in connection with clothing, may not be a problem if you are buying ABC.COM for a website dealing with say electronics.